 More information about the program can be found at the links below:

-More Western Connections and Community event will be coming.
-This is a new series that UHPSI is hosting to encourage connections and community among students, staff, and faculty interested in the American West at Yale.
+UHPSI hosts events (social or learning-driven) throughout the year to encourage connections and community among students, staff, and faculty interested in the American West across all of Yale.
 All are welcome.

 UHPSI at Yale School of the Environment partners with Noble Research Institute in Ardmore, Oklahoma to offer Yale students participation in a 4- day field-based, land management trip.
 The field trip may take place during March 2024.
 Noble’s Land Stewardship team is skilled in regenerative ranching, prescribed burn implementation, landowner engagement, range and wildlife management.